 The best espresso is made from freshly ground coffee beans.
 However, when you are in a hurry, it is nice to be able to brew a prepackaged pod rather than taking time to measure out and tamp the grounds.
 Not all espresso makers are capable of brewing pods, so if you'd like your machine to have this capability, look for one that specifically offers it.
 For even more convenience, look for a self-priming machine.
 A self-priming espresso maker will automatically ready itself for use, eliminating the need to go through a set-by-step setup.

-Several espresso machines come with a polarized plug.
+The best espresso machines come with a polarized plug.
 This means one prong is larger than the other and can only be plugged into an outlet one way.
 This makes it difficult for inquisitive little ones to plug it in easily, reducing the probability of both electrocution and burns.
-Additionally, concealed cords allow you to hide the cord when not in use so it isn't even a temptation for little hands.
-Plus, cord storage gives the machine a cleaner look between uses.
+Additionally, short electrical cords keep the cord away from little hands.

 The industry standard warranty for espresso machines is one year.
 Warranties generally cover manufacturer defects that are visibly apparent when your espresso machine is first unpackaged and used.
 In addition to traditional phone and email support, many manufacturers' websites include online user guides and FAQs.
 You can often connect with tech support through Facebook and with other espresso machine users to swap espresso recipes.

-There is no need to travel to Europe or even to the local coffee shop for a creamy espresso.
-Save money and time by bringing a piece of Italy home with your own espresso machine.
-An espresso maker with a cup warmer or simultaneous brewing capability will allow you to enjoy a fresh cup of espresso with a loved one or friend.
-An adjustable steam wand lets you change the consistency of milk to turn your espresso into a latte, cappuccino or macchiato.
-Read our espresso machine reviews to find a machine that will fit your lifestyle and budget.
+There is no need to travel to Europe or even to the local coffee shop for a hot and refreshing espresso.
+You can bring a piece of Italy home with your own espresso machine, and save time and money in the process.
+Our espresso machine reviews will help you find a machine that will fit your lifestyle and budget.